rkarsoe44/newfeature.io/README.md

 ### Usage

 * import myName from "newfeature.io"
-* import myNameUi from "newfeature.io"
+* import myNameUi from "leebal"